AbhilashGunukula/portfolio/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Author
-Abhilash reddy Gunukulq
+Abhilash reddy Gunukula

 ## Acknowledgments
-Special thanks to GreatStack youtube channel for guiding throughout the portfolio project creation Special thanks to Font Awesome for providing the icons used in this project.
+Special thanks to GreatStack(https://www.youtube.com/watch?v=0YFrGy_mzjY&t=261s) youtube channel for guiding throughout the portfolio project creation.
+Special thanks to Font Awesome for providing the icons used in this project.